Tag Archives: High Line

 In opposition to this premise, architect Frank Gehry’s 1997 Guggenheim Museum is a work of art itself, and symbiotically co-exists with the art and sculptural installations.
 Considered one of the most influential living architects, Gehry created for Bilbao in Spain a design that counters the classical muted environment for art.
 By doing so, this museum has been hailed as one of the greatest buildings in current history.

-The Guggenheim in Bilbao, Spain, by Frank Gehry (photo by Miro Hotel), The Guggenheim in New York, New York, by Frank Lloyd Wright (photo by jdglek)
+top: Guggenheim, Bilbao, Spain, by Frank Gehry (photo by David Vives from Pexelsl); Guggenheim, New York, New York, by Frank Lloyd Wright (photo by David Vives from Pexels)

 In yet another approach, when Frank Lloyd Wright completed his Guggenheim Museum in New York City in 1959, visitors were stunned.
 No defined galleries existed, but rather, a continuous sloping floor of exhibits spiraled up six stories.